NCAS-CMS/cfdm/docs/source/introduction.rst

 * read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form, and

-* read, write, and create coordinates defined by geometry cells.

 Note that the cfdm package enables the representation and creation of CF field constructs, but it is largely :ref:`up to the user to use